epfml/disco/README.md

 :gear: **HOW DISCO WORKS**
 - DISCO has a *public model – private data* approach
-- Models – *not data* – are shared with each user and trained locally
 - Private and secure model updates – *not data* – are communicated to either:
 	- a central server : **FEDERATED** learning ( :star2: )
 	- directly between users : **DECENTRALIZED** learning ( :sparkles: ) i.e. no central coordination